fprasx/unlocked/concurrent-vector/src/code/structs.md

 ## Boo! 👻

 I bet the PhantomData scared you.
-We have a generic parameter T, but we have no `struct` members of `SecVec` of either of the descriptors that actually contains a T (because we transmute T into `u64`s).
+We have a generic parameter `T`, but we have no `struct` members of `SecVec` or either of the descriptors that actually contains a T (because we transmute T into `u64`s).
 Therefore, to let the compiler know we really are carrying T's, we add a little ghost that tells it, "Here is a Phantom T that we're carrying."